Mobilpadde/versions/README.md

 If the program crashes at any point, you'd `git checkout master` on the repo specified.
 The program **will** try to clean up after itself, but might fail at times.

-If you by any reason decide to run the program again on the same repo or any other repo, it'll clean the `screendumps`-dir and `out.gif`-file.
+If you by any reason decide to run the program again on the same repo or any other repo, it'll clean the `screendumps/`-dir and `out/`-dir.
 So, make sure to save whatever you need!

 _Thanks!_ - Mads Cordes ([@Mobilpadde](https://twitter.com/Mobilpadde "Twitter")).